learn-docker/presentations-1/modules/example2/slides.md

 - Bullet item
 - Bullet item

-Note: This is speaker note.
+Note: This is a speaker note.

 ----